cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Installation-Linux.rst

 The following instructions explain how to start a provided example.

-First source the ROS2 environment, if not done already.
+First source the ROS 2 environment, if not done already.

 .. code-block:: console